sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 There is certainly no shortage of techniques available for user research, and they include fly-on-the-wall observation, journaling, interviews, contextual inquiries, and many more.
 For our project, we used a combination of semi-structured interviews and contextual inquiries.
 We interviewed a diverse group of museum-goers, as our target audience was not a specific demographic, but simply anyone interested in attending museums for the purpose of learning about art.
 We wanted to understand why people visited museums in the first place, and what they wanted to get out of going to museums, so that we could construct a design that aids them in getting the most out of their art museum experience.

-We decided to begin each interview with a semi-structured interview format as outlined in "Interaction Design" by Rogers, Sharpe, and Preece (p.
-229-232), as they allow for both closed and open questions.
+We decided to begin each interview with a semi-structured interview format as outlined in *Interaction Design* by Rogers, Sharpe, and Preece (p.
+229-232)<sup>[1]</sup>, as they allow for both closed and open questions.
 Closed questions would allow us to compare our different interview participants along general baselines, such as how often they visited museums and with whom, and how often they learned about art outside museums.
 Open questions allowed us to probe deeper into the "why" of their interactions with art, and understand what they might get out of using an extra art education tool while navigating museum.

 Examples of questions we asked our participants at the beginning of each interview included: